CellFateNucOrg/SMC_RNAseq/README.md

 ## Comparison with other aligners

-For comparison I also run similar scripts with the STAR output, or with QuasR:
+For comparison i also mapped data with QuasR using **_Analysis-d-all-fast_QUASR.R_** (adapted from Peter's script).

+Then i ran DESeq2 on the STAR and QuasR outputs:

 **_DESeqAnalysis_JulieData_STAR.R_**

 **_DESeqAnalysis_JulieData_QUASR.R_**

-and then compared the output of the different methods using:
+The outputs of the different methods were compared using:

 _**compareAligners.R**_